Best Cash Registers for Small Businesses 2023

 Lightspeed, like Square, is a POS-driven cash register with a comprehensive set of store management tools.
 Users can track inventory in real time and manage purchasing, staff, and business tasks across multiple locations.
 Like Square, Lightspeed also connects in-store and online sales.
 As a POS-based register system, Lightspeed lets you set up several registers in one or many locations and connect all data within one centralized, cloud-based software system.

 The ECRs on this list lack the ability to link multiple locations.
-And the only ECR that can be networked with other registers—the SAM4S SAP-630—is the most expensive option on this list.
-So, if you have a multilocation business you need something more robust that can be networked.
-Lightspeed is one of the best options for businesses of that size and offers great value for its price point.
+And the only ECR that can be networked with other registers—the SAM4S SAP-630R—is the most expensive option on this list.
+So, if you have a multilocation business, you need something more robust that can be networked.
+Lightspeed is one of the best options.
 Users should be mindful, though, as this cloud-based system needs a strong internet connection to keep the network running.

 - Sales and checkout: Lightspeed supports touch-screen or computer-controlled checkout screens and barcode scanning for item entry.
 You can also program discount codes and coupons to apply via code entry or barcode scan and handle open tickets and tabs for restaurant sales.
 Your Lightspeed register saves customer data and transaction history for quick returns.
 As with Square, you can print receipts or send them via email and SMS message.

-- Taxes and reporting: Taxes automatically tally per rules that you set in the Lightspeed dashboard.
-Lightspeed’s reporting is the most detailed of any system on this list.
+- Reporting: Lightspeed’s reporting is the most detailed of any system on this list.
 You can print standard reports for sales, labor, and stock counts and integrate your performance data with accounting software to automate administrative tasks.
-The system contains hundreds of preset reports that you can view by custom timeframes to drill into your store’s key performance metrics.
+The system contains hundreds of preset reports you can view by custom time frames to drill into your store’s key performance metrics.

 Pros